AMSEA Training is Effective

 "We had a fire onboard after unloading our catch at the dock.
 We were able to extinguish the blaze with minimal damage and zero injuries."

-"Last summer my fishing partner hit a rock, leaving our anchorage in Khaz Bay and put a decent size hole in his fiberglass boat.
-It took us about six hours to stem the flood and patch the hole...Eventually the Coast Guard managed to respond and hovered above until we had it under control, but had we not been self sufficient in the first place, he would have sunk before they could have helped out.
+"My fishing partner hit a rock...in Khaz Bay and put a decent sized hole in his fiberglass boat.
+It took us about six hours to stem the flood and patch the hole...Eventually the Coast Guard managed to respond and hovered above until we had it under control, but had we not been self-sufficient in the first place, he would have sunk before they could have helped out.
 An experience like that really shines a spotlight on the value of the AMSEA training."

 "We had a pump break and began to flood the engine room.
 My crew was able to retrieve the life raft, EPRIB, and survival suits, while I began to dewater the boat.
 We were also dropped a pump from the Coast Guard and we used it to assist us."